binsync/binsync.net/_docs/getting_started/install-validation.md

 2. Read data from the remote BinSync project
 3. Set the read data into your decompiler.

-For this tutorial, we will use the example binsync repo that is a part of the BinSync project.
+For this tutorial, we will use the example.bsproj repo that is a part of the BinSync project.

 ### Sync Validation
 1. Clone down the example BinSync project